-Sexual harassment is any type of verbal/physical abuse of a sexual nature.
-Suggestive comments, unwanted touching, obscene hand/body gestures, suggestive notes, etc., would be considered sexual harassment.
-Since this covers a wide range/degree of offenses, the punishment on the first offense will range from three (3) days suspension to suspension for the remainder of the semester and the following semester.
+Sexual harassment is any type of verbal / physical abuse of a sexual nature.
+Suggestive comments, unwanted touching, obscene hand / body gestures, suggestive notes, etc., would be considered sexual harassment.
+Since this covers a wide degree of offenses, the punishment on the first offense will range from three (3) days suspension to suspension for the remainder of the semester and the following semester.
+Also see Unwanted Touching section.